Salumpharesy/data-analysis-projects/Alcohol Data-Set/README.md

 # Project Title

-Alcohol dataset project
+Alcohol data-set project

 ## Description

-Alcohol data-set is basically a set of data in sequel format which contains 9 original table each with its own primary keys and foreign keys.
-After a kin data clearance and process through Structured Query Language (MySQL)  I was able to  formed 8 tables from the original tables of which was used to answer the questions below.
+Alcohol data-set is basically a set of data in sequel format which contains 9 original tables each with its own primary keys and foreign keys.
+After a kin data clearance and process through Structured Query Language (SQL)  I was able to  form 8 tables from the original tables of which was used to answer the questions below.

 ## Questions